Top 10 Facts about Xi'an: History, Culture, Lifestyle, and Travel Tips

 It's a real pity that many visitors go to Xi'an and leave after just paying a quick visit to the Terracotta Army.
 In fact, apart from the Terracotta Army, there are various experiences you can try: tasting the local floury foods, having a nighttime stroll in a traditional Chinese atmosphere, or riding on the historic Xi'an City Wall.

-- Here are the top 10 things you should try in Xi'an: Top 10 Things to Do in Xi'an
+- See more on: Top 10 Things to Do in Xi'an

 2. Xi'an Is a Multicultural City